Table of Contents

 Course Prerequisites

-The primary software package to be used during the course will be R (see below for more details).
+The primary software package to be used during the course for the analyses will be R (see below for more details).
 Although everything that you need to know to do the computer exercises will be explained in the course, this is not a comprehensive R programming course.
 Therefore, if you are new to R, it would be useful to familiarize yourself with R a little bit ahead of time (see also my notes on preparing to use R).

 How to Prepare for the Course